Kontusz sash

-Kontush sash ("kontusz belt"; kontušo juosta, кунтушовы пояс) was a cloth sash used for girding a kontusz (a robe-like garment).
-It was one of the most distinctive items of male dress of Polish and Lithuanian nobility (szlachta) and is a key component of the Polish national costume.
+A kontusz sash (pas kontuszowy, kontušo juosta, кунтушовы пояс) is a cloth sash used for girding a kontusz (a robe-like garment).
+It was one of the most distinctive items of male dress of Polish and Lithuanian nobility (szlachta) and is a key component of the national costumes of Poland.
 In an earlier period, sometimes narrower sashes of fine cloth or silk net were worn, but the wide kontusz sash is specific to the later period.
-A variant known in Belarus lands is Slutsk Sash.

-Origins
+Kontusz sashes manufactued in Slutsk (now in Belarus) are known as Slutsk sashes.

+History

 Like the rest of the Polish national dress, the kontusz sash was of eastern origin.
 It comprised a 3- to 4.5-meter-long strip of fabric covered with varied designs, around 40 cm wide.
 Luxurious sashes were made with silk and gold.
 Depending on the sash's width, it might be folded a number of ways so as to reveal various designs on various occasions; the most ornate sashes were considered to have four sides.

 Initially such sashes were imported from Persia and Turkey.
 In the 17th century several sash manufactories were founded at places all over Rzeczpospolita, such as Kobyłka, Lipków, Hrodna, Kraków and Gdańsk.
 The largest and most notable manufacturies, however, were at Slutsk.
 Sashes produced there were considered the most desirable and were also the most expensive.
-Because of the popularity of the pas kontuszowy produced there, it was sometimes called pas słucki (Slutsk sash), regardless of the actual place of origin.
+Because of the popularity of the pas kontuszowy produced there, it was sometimes called pas słucki (Slutsk sashes), regardless of the actual place of origin.
 Slutsk sashes had two different color patterns on each side.